 by Steven A. Leahy

-Before you file bankruptcy you should give me a call.
-We can discuss discharging irs debts in bankruptcy, or some other option. – Opem Tax Resolutions & The Law Office of Steven A. Leahy, PC (312) 664-6649.
+If you need legal protection from your financial obligations, give me a call.
+We can discuss if bankruptcy, or some other option, is right for you – Opem Tax Resolutions & The Law Office of Steven A. Leahy, PC (312) 664-6649.
 Call NOW to set up your FREE Consultation.